 If you are completely vaccinated, you just need to show your card at the aduana.
 If you are not vaccinated , you will find more informations at the nicaraguan travel and immigration website.

-When you arrive to Nicaragua, you will have to purchase a tourist card at customs for $10 USD that is valid for 3 months.
+Even for possessing a small amount of marijuana, you can be sent to jail.
+Better to get your fix at home than risk dealing with the repercussions of being caught with any sorts of drugs in the country.
+When you arrive to Nicaragua, you will have to purchase a tourist card at customs for $14 USD that is valid for 3 months.
 No credit cards or cheques are accepted so make sure you have cash!
 So long as you have a passport that is valid for 6 month or longer, the Nicaraguan government will grant this card to citizens of most countries.

 From our organic garden, fresh salads and vegetables.
 All our produce, meat and fish are purchased locally, which gives us the opportunity to offer fresh, tasty, delicious and healthy meals.